intel/host-int/README.md

   add INT headers to IPv4+TCP packets sent.
 If you do not do so, TCP packets that are MTU size or slightly smaller will be sent without INT headers added.
-* This release of Host-INT software reduces the throughput of TCP traffic quite significantly, in part because the choices made for adding INT headers led us to calculate a full TCP payload checksum on every TCP packet sent with INT headers added.
-We will find improvements for this performance, perhaps by using other choices for how INT headers are added to TCP packets.
+* When using encapsulation INT_05_OVER_TCP_UDP, the only way we have found using the available EBPF helper functions to send packets with correct TCP checksums is to calculate a full TCP payload checksum on every TCP packet sent with INT headers added.
+We hope to find ways to avoid this.
+There is never any need to calculate TCP payload checksums when using encapsulation INT_05_EXTENSION_UDP.

 ### TCP superpackets